transitiverobotics/transact/README.md

 1. Go to transitiverobotics.com and create your account
 1. Copy `sample.env` file into another file called `.env` in the same directory
-1. Complete it with your own data **VITE_TRANSITIVE_USER** is your transitive username **JWT_SECRET** you can get it from https://portal.transitiverobotics.com/security
+1. Complete it with your own data
+   - **VITE_TRANSITIVE_USER** is your transitive username
+   - **JWT_SECRET** you can get it from https://portal.transitiverobotics.com/security
 1. Run `npm install`

 ## Get some robots
 Follow the [instructions](https://transitiverobotics.com/docs/guides/getting-started/ "Getting started") to get your robots on the transitive cloud.

-If you just want to see it working quickly you can use our example Docker image, go to the [fleet page](https://portal.transitiverobotics.com/ "Fleet page"), and down to the end of the **Add devices** section and you'll find a command you can grab to run a local Docker robot. (transitive simulated robot coming soon!)
+If you just want to see it working quickly you can use our example Docker image, go to [fleet page](https://portal.transitiverobotics.com/ "Fleet page"), down to the end of the **Add devices** section and you'll find a command you can grab to run a local Docker robot. (transitive simulated robot coming soon!)

 Don't forget to add some capabilities to them, you can do it from the [fleet page](https://portal.transitiverobotics.com/ "Fleet page")
 ## Run it